Rhetoric (Aristotle): Chapters 12–17

 First, he describes the young as creatures of desire, easily changeable and swiftly satisfied.
-The young hate to be belittled because they long for superiority (Book 2.12.1–15).
-According to Aristotle, the old are distrustful, cynical, and small-minded for unlike the young their past is long and their future short (Book 2.13.1–5).
-The old do not act on a basis of desire but rather act for profit (Book 2.13.13–14).
-Those in the prime of life represent the mean to Aristotle, possessing the advantages of both old and young without excess or deficiency (Book 2.14.1).
-One of good birth, wealth, or power has the character of a lucky fool, a character in which insolence and arrogance breed if these good fortunes are not used to one's advantage (Book 2.15–17).
+The young hate to be belittled because they long for superiority.
+According to Aristotle, the old are distrustful, cynical, and small-minded, for unlike the young their past is long and their future short.
+The old do not act on desire but rather act for profit.
+Those in the prime of life represent the mean to Aristotle, possessing the advantages of both old and young without excess or deficiency.
+One of good birth, wealth, or power has the character of a lucky fool, a character in which insolence and arrogance breed if these good fortunes are not used to one's advantage.